angl-l/Hangman/README.md

 # Hangman

 Hangman is a hangman game website where the user can attempt to guess a secret word.
 This is a Spanish-speaking countries edition.
 So the word is a Spanish-speaking country.
 The user has 6 attempts at guessing the letters.
 If a letter is entered twice, the user will have another chance to enter a different letter.
 If the user guesses correctly, a popup will confirm this and they will be able to restart the game.
 If the user loses, a popup will reveal the correct answer and they will be able to restart the game.
+If the user wants to reset the game, they will need to refresh the page.

 ## Installation
 1. Clone the repository into your local computer